- What’s an Instagram Access Token?

 You will be redirected to the next step.
 Click the “Add a New App” button.

-In the appeared pop-up window, select the last option – For Everything Else.
+In the appeared pop-up window, select the last option – Something Else.

 Fill in the fields in the opened form and click the “Create App ID” button.